The UK Priority Species Indicator - assessing progress towards saving our most endangered wildlife

 Each country in the UK has produced a list of priority species for conservation, which taken together represent priority species in the nation as a whole; those species, across all of nature, which most need conservation action.

-In order to assess our progress towards national and international biodiversity targets, and to improve species’ conservation prospects, we need a robust system of monitoring, analysis and reporting for priority species in the UK (and individual countries).
-The current UK priority species indicator was last updated in 2008, and since then no coordinated reporting has taken place.
-Additionally, there were methodological and presentational problems with this indicator.
+In order to improve these species’ conservation prospects and to assess our progress towards national and international biodiversity targets, we need a robust system of monitoring, analysis and reporting for priority species in the UK.

 - Review of the quantity and quality of data currently available for each species on the list

 - To investigate the need and feasibility of other cross-taxa biodiversity indicators and develop them as required

 Key dates so far

 - The project working was set up in Summer 2012, and the organisations involved are listed below.
 A range of other organisations have contributed to and support the project.

 - A paper outlining our planned methods and datasets for inclusion in the priority species indicator was reviewed by independent academics.
 Most of the datasets used are those of national monitoring schemes, into which each year tens of thousands of volunteers contribute.

 - The first iteration of the priority species indicator was published in October 2013.

 Work planned or underway